ahmadmhd357/phase-1-first-class-functions-lab/README.md

   quadruples the fare.
 - `fareDoubler()` — Declare a variable with `const` and assign a function returned by `createFareMultiplier()` to it.
-Invoke `createFareMultiplier()` in such a way that the new `fareDoubler()` function accepts a fare as its lone argument and doubles it.
+Invoke `createFareMultiplier()` in such a way that the new `fareDoubler()` function accepts a fare as its lon argument and doubles it.
 - `fareTripler()` — Declare a variable with `const` and assign a function returned by `createFareMultiplier()` to it.
 Invoke `createFareMultiplier()` in